 If you haven’t already, be sure to join my new email list, which lets you specifically choose which topics you’d like to receive updates on.

-I’m leveling up on my game– not only in terms of the SI joint, but also the other topics I help people with, such as chronic pain and immunological issues.
+I completely love using my own experience to help others– not only in terms of the SI joint, but also the other topics I help people with, such as chronic pain and immunological issues.

 Be sure you come along for the ride!